timtebeek/modernize-your-money-maker/README.md

 ## Getting started with the Moderne CLI
 Follow https://docs.moderne.io/user-documentation/getting-started/cli-intro
-TLDR: Login with GitHub & Download the CLI.
+TLDR: Go to Moderne & Download the CLI.

 ### Download recipes
 Synchronize with Moderne to get the latest recipes.